EvanZhouDev/EvanZhouDev/README.md

 <div align="center">
     <img src="ezDevBanner.svg"/>
 </div>
+# 👋 Hi, I'm Evan Zhou.
-Hello!
-I'm Evan Zhou, a designer and web developer.
+A designer and web developer.
 I love new technologies, and are constantly looking for something interesting to play around with.
 If you've got something, let me know!

 ## ✨ Skills